info443-wi22/443-atom/README.md

   }
 }
 </code></pre>
-as well as functions starting with `has` for those returning a boolean value indicating whether something is present or not
+as well as functions starting with `has` for those returning a boolean value indicating whether something is present or not.
 <pre><code>// lines 966-983
 hasActivationHooks() {
   const hooks = this.getActivationHooks();